 Sadly, hydrangea bought in a store won’t dry as poofy.
 They’ve been off the bush too long and have already lost their firmness.
 However, if you can only find them in a store, you can try to dry them upside down in a dry place for 2 weeks (drying them in a vase will just wilt them).
 This is what they look like when dried upside down:

 They’ll dry more lacy, frilly and smaller.
 To fill a 6 foot tree, use at least 10 big hydrangea flowers.
 Cut the stems to be about a foot, and simply place them in the tree.

-If you want to use Baby’s Breath:
+How to use Baby’s Breath

 Baby’s Breath looks like pretty white snow on a tree!
 You can dry baby’s breath up-right in a vase with no water for about 1 week, but you can also dry it directly on the tree without it wilting.
 It will shrink a little, but still look very pretty.

 However, if you want it to look its very prettiest, it really looks snowiest when it’s fresh.
 So if you’re having a Christmas party, place the baby’s breath on the tree the day of the party.
 It will continue to dry on the tree afterwards.

 To fill a 6 foot tree with nothing but baby’s breath, use between 5-7 standard bunches.
 But if you’re combining with other flowers, you only need 2-3 bouquets to make your tree nice and snowy around them.
 Cut small bunches and distribute them throughout the tree.